Why Do Your Eyes Hurt When Waking Up In The Morning?

-5. Finally, the most unpopular of all tips...
-Cut down on computer time, TV viewing, and smartphone use two to three hours before you go to bed.
+5.Cut down on computer screen time, TV viewing, and smartphone use two to three hours before you go to bed.
 When looking at such screens, it is easy to forget to blink enough.
-The blue light that back lights most screens can also be disruptive to your sleep, and fatigue aggravates dry eye symptoms.
+The blue light that back lights most screens can also be disruptive to your sleep, and fatigue aggravates eye irritation.
 Also grab a pair of blue light blocking glasses for protection.
-Click here to check prices and purchase our blue blockers on Amazon.
+Click here to check prices .

 6.Use a warm compress eye mask.
 We love a good eye mask, and a warm compress can really help support eyelids health.
 If you have eyelid inflammation or meibomian gland issues, you'll have stagnant oils that are stuck in your glands, unable to come out.
 By using a warm compress, you can heat up these oils and help them release onto the eyes.
 We recommend the Heyedrate Warm Compress Eye Mask and it's simple to use.
 Place it in the microwave for 20 seconds, test the temperature, and then place it over your closed eyes for 10-20 minutes.
 Do this both in the morning and the evening.

 7. Remove your makeup before going to bed.
 We should not have to tell you this.
 However, there are still so many women who do not completely remove their makeup before bed.
 Makeup is a breeding ground for bacteria, and this can cause you to wake up with dry, red, irritated eyes.
 We love the Heyedrate Eye Makeup Remover Oil because it's free of harsh chemicals.
 Watch Dr. Jenna Zigler's Nightime Routine here.